2025/26 Taught Postgraduate Module Catalogue

 - provide the scientific basis for the relationship between materials properties and their microstructure;

-- give students the necessary background to understand the design of suitable microstructures to give desired properties across the full range of materials classes.
+- give students the necessary background to understand the design of suitable microstructures to give desired functional properties across the full range of materials classes.

 Learning outcomes